KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.Font.md

 ### IsDefaultFont

-Gets a value indicating whether or not the font is a default font.
+Gets a value indicating whether the font is a default font.

 ```csharp
 public bool IsDefaultFont { get; }